 The SGV was originally home to the Tongva people, who lived throughout the Los Angeles Basin for thousands of years before being displaced and enslaved by Spanish settlers in the 1800s.
 The ancestors of the Tongva still reside here today.

 The San Gabriel Valley LGBTQ Center (originally the Pasadena Pride Center) was founded in 2011, in response to a nationwide string of LGBTQ youth suicides.
 The first board was a coalition of LGBTQ community leaders, and our initial mission was to provide a centralized point of contact for local community resources.

 We had several temporary homes over the years, with our most recent being Prince Erik Hall & Gardens in Arcadia, California.
-With a warm heart we know the closing of this physical space has supercharged our Board of Directors to finally locate the home for LGBTQ+ folks that The San Gabriel Valley LGBTQ Center is working on creating.
+We know that the closing of our physical space has affected the LGBTQ+ folks of the SGV and we are deeply saddened by this.
+However, the closing has supercharged our Board of Directors to locate a permanent home for The Center.

 Looking Toward the Future